 One day in the early 1990’s, Walt Roloson, a lifelong lover and trainer of horses was called on to help a group of Saddlebred horses.
 At that time, Walt had been working with green and troubled horses for about 50 years.
-These horses had fallen into neglect, shut into a barn from which some had never come out.
+The owner of this once spectacular farm was aging and suffered from Alzheimer’s Disease and the horses had fallen into neglect, shut into a barn from which some had never come out.
 They actually had to be taught to leave their stalls.
 Walt brought with him a few helping hands for the task.
-Among them were his daughter, Cheri, and Burt Madison.
+Among them were his daughter, Cheri, and her husband, Burt Madison.

-The experience of these horses and a farm animal abuse case in Huron involving 30 starved cows, a horse and an array of other barnyard animals showed Cheri that there was a need in Wayne County for help for these animals, when their people could no longer care for them.
+The experience of these horses and a farm animal abuse case in a town in Wayne County, NY involving 30 starved cows, a horse and an array of other barnyard animals showed Cheri that there was a need in Wayne County for help for these animals, when their people could no longer care for them.

 Melvin’s arrival marked the beginning of Cracker Box Palace, a one-time 50-acre migrant camp.
 Burt and Cheri found the process so rewarding of working with Melvin and a few of his relatives, they decided to make a lifelong commitment of it.
 In the spring of 2001 the Palace opened officially.
-The list of residents has expanded from horses alone to include geese, ducks, chickens, rabbits, goats, sheep, and several breeds of pigs.
+The list of residents has expanded from horses alone to include geese, ducks, chickens, peacocks, rabbits, goats, sheep, alpaca, llama, pigs, donkeys and cows.
 Many animals have enjoyed brief stays at the Palace, making new friends and receiving veterinary care before going on to their new homes.
-Others remain eligible for adoption, meanwhile staying comfortable and happy in the safety and care of the workers of CBP.
+Others remain eligible for adoption, meanwhile staying comfortable, or are retired to the farm to live happy, in the safety and care of the workers of CBP.